Karl Ludwig Freiherr von Schlotheim

 Prussian cavalry general von Schlotheim

 was the son of Imperial Saxon officer Günther von Schlotheim and his wife Louise von Hopffgarten.
 His parents having died when he was fairly young, Ludwig spent his formative years with relatives living at Schlotheim Castle.
-He launched his military career in 1836 when he joined the 12th Hussar Regiment in Kölleda.
+He launched his military career in 1836 when he joined the 12.
+Husaren-Regiment in Kölleda.
 In the early 1850s, he spent some time working as a IV.
-Army Corps staff officer under future Prussian Chief of General Staff Helmuth von Moltke the Elder.
+Armee-Korps staff officer under future Prussian Chief of General Staff Helmuth von Moltke the Elder.

 Prior to the Austro-Prussian War of 1866, von Schlotheim was engaged as General Herwarth von Bittenfeld's chief of staff at VIII.
-Army Corps headquarters in Koblenz.
+Armee-Korps headquarters in Koblenz.
 He continued in this role during the War when Herwarth von Bittenfeld headed up the Elbarmee (Army of the Elbe).
-During the Franco-Prussian War of 1870-71, von Schlotheim was likewise the chief of staff in Crown Prince Albert von Sachsen's Maasarmee, which fought against Napoleon III in the Battle of Sedan.
-During the subsequent period of peace, General von Schlotheim commanded 17th Infantry Division in Schwerin and in 1880 replaced General Graf von Bose as commander of XI.
-Army Corps in Kassel.
-He held this post for the next nine years, up until poor health took his life in 1889.
+During the Franco-Prussian War of 1870-71, von Schlotheim was likewise the chief of staff in Crown Prince Albert von Sachsen's Maasarmee, which fought against Napoleon III. in the Battle of Sedan.
+During the subsequent period of peace, General von Schlotheim commanded 17.
+Infanterie-Division in Schwerin and in 1880 replaced General Graf von Bose as commander of XI.
+Armee-Korps in Kassel.
+He held this post for the next nine years, up until poor health ended his life in 1889.
+In 1888, he was decorated with Prussia's highest order of chivalry, the Schwarzer Adler-Orden (Order of the Black Eagle.)

 General der Cavallerie 18.09.1880